esquireatlarge/esquireatlarge.github.io/_posts/2015-12-14-character_arrays.md

 title: "Character Arrays and Strings"
 date: 2015-12-14
 tags: character arrays strings c c++ c prus prus
-description: We're talkin` arrays and string here
+description: We're talkin` arrays and strings here
 ---

 Before we look at character arrays, let's first define what an array is.
 An array is a sequential list of memory locations ("blocks").
 If you declare an array like so: